The dates for the 2020 ride are July 18th & 19th.

 The one day ride is on Sunday and starts at 10 AM, with registration starting at 9 AM.
 Lunch is provided to one day riders either at Young’s or on the route.
 All riders will return to the picnic shelter area at the end of the ride on Sunday for ice cream.

 After Feb 1, the two day registration fee is $65, and July 1 the two day registration fee is $75.
+After Feb 1, the one day registration fee is $30, and after July 1, the one day registration fee is $35.
 The amount required to be raised for our charities remains the same.

 You are welcome to pay the charitable donations individually or ask your friends, neighbors, co-workers or employers to help sponsor your ride.
 We do reward exceptional individual fundraisers!